Bradley County Commissioners vote no for 'Solidification' in landfill

 "The community felt like this was not in the best interest for Bradley County and certainly the community as a whole there around the landfill," said Adam Lewis.

-County Commissioners did decide not to approve the solidification proposal, but believe they would have made an unpopular decision either way.
+County Commissioners decided not to approve the solidification proposal, but believe they would have made an unpopular decision either way.

 "There is obviously not a solution that will make anyone happy in my opinion expect to close the landfill, and I don't see that as an option," said County Commissioner.